-PETER HOWSON at Maclaurin Gallery, AYR
+PETER HOWSON at Maclaurin Gallery, AYR.

 Riot.
 Menace.
 Violence.
 Fear.
 Hate.
 Total Nihilism.
 PETER HOWSON's nightmare world of parading braying bullies, stupid skinheads & arrogant meatheads /men is a scary yet impressive sight.